Wiladams/lj2ps/README.md

 At any rate, the Postcript language environment is very large.
 It will take some time to become complete enough to do anything remotely useful.

-Here is a "Hello World" that current works:
+The "Hello World" from the Lua side:

 ```lua
 package.path = "../?.lua;"..package.path